When Verification is Considered Complete

 • Verification is considered complete for this household;

-• The household submits either adequate written evidence or collateral contact corroboration of income which indicates that the child(ren) should receive either a greater or lesser level of benefits:
+• The household submits either adequate written evidence or collateral contact corroboration of income which indicates that the child(ren) should receive either a greater or lesser federal meal benefit status:

-• Verification is considered complete for this household when the notice of adverse action is sent or household is notified that its benefits will be increased or decreased;
+• Verification is considered complete for this household when the notice of adverse action is sent, or household is notified that its federal meal benefit status will be increased or decreased;

-• The household indicates, verbally or in writing, that it no longer wishes to receive free or reduced-price benefits:
+• The household indicates, verbally or in writing, that it no longer wishes to receive a free or reduced-price federal meal benefit status:

 • Verification is considered complete when the notice of adverse action is sent;